arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 The runtime adds state annotations:
 - `remoteproc.resolved-path`: Full sysfs device path
 - `remoteproc.firmware`: Stored firmware filename in `/lib/firmware/`

-## Architectural Philosophy

-The Remoteproc Runtime demonstrates that OCI's value extends beyond traditional container isolation.
-By implementing the core OCI operations and state model, it enables:

-1. **Unified tooling**: Use Docker, Podman, Kubernetes to deploy firmware
-2. **Standard packaging**: Container images for firmware distribution
-3. **Orchestration integration**: Kubernetes DaemonSets, StatefulSets for processor management
-4. **CI/CD pipelines**: Build, test, deploy firmware with container tooling

-The runtime intentionally omits features (namespaces, cgroups, security) that are:
-- Inapplicable to auxiliary processor firmware
-- Redundant with hardware isolation
-- Unnecessary for the simple deployment model

-This pragmatic approach creates an OCI-compliant runtime optimized for embedded system requirements rather than general-purpose containerization.

 ## References